Housing, Economic Development & Neighborhood Planning

 Cleaning Woodland Avenue

-Since 2007, SWCDC has been cleaning the litter from Woodland Avenue.
+Between 2007 and 2019, Southwest CDC cleaned the litter from Woodland Avenue.
 For the first six years, Southwest CDC managed the program with funding from State and private sources.
 In 2013, the Philadelphia Commerce Department awarded Southwest CDC funds which allowed for 50 or more hours of street cleaning, bandit sign removal, inlet cleaning along the eight block core retail section of Woodland Avenue.